Drug Abuse in Schools: How Districts Can Help

 Meeting regularly with SEL educators can help you understand the changing needs of the student community and inform future drug and alcohol abuse prevention programming.

-If you’re interested in learning more about how districts across the nation are building more self-aware & resilient students, you should read EVERFI’s National Report on Mental Wellness Education.
+If you’re interested in learning more about how districts across the nation are building more self-aware and resilient students, you should read Everfi’s National Report on Mental Wellness Education.

 Research shows that promoting a commitment and bonding with the school community lessens the likelihood of substance misuse.
 Creating positive, uplifting school communities that offer an array of opportunities for students to engage with like-minded peers can help students adopt a school’s standards of behavior.